Tendering for new contracts with us

 Our policy is to acquire goods or services via competition where appropriate.
 This will of course depend on the value of the requirement and whether a suitable contract is already in place which can be utilised.

-All new requirements estimated to be in excess of £173 934 (subject to periodic adjustment), which are not already covered by an existing contract, are procured in accordance with EU Procurement Directives.
+All new requirements estimated to be in excess of £173,934 (subject to periodic adjustment), which are not already covered by an existing contract, are procured in accordance with EU Procurement Directives.
 In most cases this necessitates the publication of a contract notice in the Official Journal of the European Union requesting registrations of interest for a new contract.
-Copies of these notices can also be found on the Ordnance Survey Procurement Portal.
+Copies of these notices can also be found on our procurement portal.

 Understand how we work with suppliers and work towards sustainable procurement in our procurement policy statement.